fredrikaverpil/fredrikaverpil.github.io/obsidian/cheat-sheets/obsidian.md

 - https://github.com/xcad2k/cheat-sheets

-## Hugo blog features
+## Obsidian to Hugo

-During the move from Jekyll onto Hugo and Papermod, I wanted to make some customizations.
+During the move of my blog from Jekyll onto Hugo and Papermod, I wanted to make some customizations and manage my blog and cheat-sheets from within Obsidian.

 ### MVP / wish list